vkopytin/databinding/README.md

 The goal is to build fully working databinding solution that is compatible to use for javascript and another frameworks (if possible)

 Right now there are several examples:
-1. javascript + jquery solution
+1. javascript + jquery integration
-2. backbone solution
+2. backbone integration

+Try to integrate with
+[ ] React
+[ ] Angular